ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ### Non-authorized user

 An unauthortized user has limited access to Chirp!'s functionality.
 They can view all cheeps under the public timeline, and can search for cheeps containing a specefic substring.
 They can also click on a users name and view that persons cheeps.

 To get authorized a user must register an account if they haven't already and then log in.

 ![User that is not logged in workflow](diagrams/LoggedOutFlow.png)

 ### Authenticated user

 Authenticated users have access to the same pages as unauthorized users, with some additional pages only for the authenticated.
 'My timeline' is one of these pages.
 On here users can view their own cheeps, as well as the cheeps from users that they follow.

 Cheeps can be saved and then viewed under the 'saved' page.
 The cheeps are ordered by time of saving.

 The user can view who they are following under the 'following' page.
 Here they can also choose to unfollow users.

 'About me' can be accessed to view information about the users account, such as email or username.
 It is also here that the user can delete their account.

 ![Logged in user workflow](diagrams/LoggedInFlow.png)

 ## Sequence of functionality/calls trough _Chirp!_

 ### Register sequence

-To register a user must give an email, username and password. the email and username must be unique from other users.
+To register a user must give an email, username and password.
+The email and username must be unique from other users.
 Accounts are handled by ASP.NET Core Identity.

 ![Register sequence](diagrams/RegistrationSequence.png)

 ### Authentication with Git-Hub

 If the user does not wish to create an account using an email address, then they can choose to register/login with Github through OAuth.
-When choosing this option the user does not have to provide email. username or password, as all needed information is given by  Github.
+When choosing this option the user does not have to provide email, username or password, as all needed information is given by Github.

 ![Authorizing with Github](diagrams/GithubAuthSequence.png)

 ### Login sequence

 Once an account is created the user must log in.
 This is done using the selected username and password.
 If using Github then this step is replaced by Github authentication through OAuth.

 ![Login sequence](diagrams/LoginSequence.png)

 ### Non-authorized user reading the public timeline